DimiBertolami/typescript-solid/README.md

 	orderDrink(drink : string, amount : number);
 }
 ```
 > two separate classes that handle their specific orders.
 You may say that this is redundant and you may be true, there are a million better ways to implement an ordering system.
 What this design did do for us was it separated the concerns and made it a more flexible.
 Now PizzaOrder is not coupled with DrinkOrder and their changes don't affect each other.
+I will not bore you with the completion of this ordering system, because to say it in the words of wise Yoda ***Bla Bla too much, one must not!***

 1. D: ***Dependency inversion principle***
 > The Dependency Inversion Principle (DIP) states that high-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend upon abstractions.